-Why I Love Being A Sister Servant of the Blessed Sacrament
+My Inspiration to become a Sister Servant of the Blessed Sacrament

 Sr. Susana Del Toro Vargas, SJS: My mother laid the foundation of my vocation.
 I remember her praying the rosary and visiting the Blessed Sacrament with such a faith that I was sure she had received what she was praying for.
 When I came to the United States, I met the Sister Servants of the Blessed Sacrament in Sacramento, California.
 I was a member of the youth group, a lector and a choir member in my parish.
 I was also studying and working full time.
 One day, the sisters invited me to the Holy Hour they had every Friday afternoon at the convent.
 The idea of becoming a sister really didn’t cross my mind.
 In fact, when Sr. Maria Elvia Gonzalez asked me if I would like to join the convent, I answered, “I’m not crazy!”